allegro/bigflow/docs/tutorial.md

 * a [Cloud Composer](deployment.md#cloud-composer) instance
 * a [Docker Registry](deployment.md#docker-registry)

-Then, add the configuration of your environment to the [deployment_config.py](/examples/deployment_config.py) file.
+Then, add the deployment configuration of your environment to the [deployment_config.py](../examples/deployment_config.py) file.
 For the purpose of this example, it's enough to set these two properties:
 `gcp_project_id` and `dags_bucket`: